jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 3. **Block Size/Threshold**
   - *Block Size* - The number of seconds designated to each partition in partial/exact agreement.
   - *Threshold* - The number of seconds of leniency in time-window analysis.
+4. **Save Options**
+  - *New File* - Will prompt you to specify a file name and location and will create a new file (or overwrite an existing one)
+  - *Append to Existing* - Requires you to enter a path to an existing Excel file.
+This option will append a new Excel Sheet to the existing workbook.
+5. **IOA Summary** - After generating IOA results, this box displays the summary of IOA for each key.
-4. **Generate IOA File** - Calculates IOA between File 1 and File 2 and prompts the user to save the result in an Excel file.
+6. **Generate IOA File** - Calculates IOA between File 1 and File 2 and, if *New File* is selected, prompts the user to save the result in an Excel file.

 ---

 <a name="ioa-methods"></a>
 # IOA Methods

 Each method below details how to calculate a percent agreement for each behavior logged by two observers during a session.
 These methods were derived from two papers (see [References](#references)).

 <a name="exact-aggrement"></a>
 ## Exact Agreement